StuartApp/stuart-client-php/README.md

 ```

 ### Create a Job
-The only required fields are the pickup and dropoff addresses.
-But we **highly recommend** that you fill
+**Important**: Even if you can create a Job with a minimal set of parameters, we **highly recommend** that you fill as many information as
-as many information as you can in order to ensure the delivery process goes well.
+you can in order to ensure the delivery process goes well.

 #### Minimalist